 Instead of spending heavily on a tour, I was confident I could arrange it myself.
 I asked the incredibly friendly and helpful staff at my hostel (one of the best hostels I’ve ever stayed, details below) helped me out.
 They weren’t 100% sure where to find the tribe, and maps didn’t indicate where they were.
 All they knew was to go to a certain town North of Chiang Mai and follow a road that led into the hills.
 The tribe should be somewhere along there.

-The city was only 10 miles away, and constant inspiration on how to get there kept streaming by me.
+The city was only 10 miles away, and constant inspiration on how to get there was streaming by me every day.
 The bread-and-butter of Thai travel, scooters.
 Renting one seemed like the way to do it.
 I was confident there would be plenty of other things to see along the way.

 The first unscheduled stop was indicated on maps.me, which showed there was some sort of snake farm in the area.
 I rocked up on an unassuming little booth which indicated a King Cobra Show, and a sign “200 baht”.
-The place was slightly legitimised with banners outside of pictures of the staff next to none other than John Rambo.
-Apparently in one of Stallone’s latest movies they must have worked with them.
+The place was slightly legiti with banners outside of pictures of the staff next to none other than John Rambo.
+Apparently, in one of Stallone’s latest movies, they must have worked with them.

-I was the only visitor there at the time, and one of the crew offered to take me around the little farm to see the displays.
-There were a number of cages with all manner of creatures most of which being scaly.
+I was the only visitor there at the time.
+One of the crew offered to take me around the little farm to see the displays.
+There were several cages with all manner of creatures most of which being scaly.

 The first of which he opened up the gate and suspiciously offered

 “You can go in to take picture.”
-Just simply step into a cage with a number of snakes which he assured me weren’t poisonous.
+Just simply step into a cage with many snakes which he assured me weren’t poisonous.
 With each cage he took me to he gave a detailed explanation; what they were, how they live, what they ate and where they were found.

-The lack of health and safety came to a point where we were offered the opportunity to take selfies with some highly venomous cobras.
+The lack of health and safety came to a point where we had the opportunity to take selfies with some highly venomous cobras.
 It was an opportunity I couldn’t miss, and the perfect time for the staff to take advantage.
-Naturally I was cautiously perched on the side of the ring only watching the snakes through my phone.
+Naturally, I had to cautiously perch myself on the side of the ring only watching the snakes through my phone.
 This is when one of the staff members poked me in the ass with the pole he had in hand.
 This clearly launched me across the yard to the laughter of the onlookers.
 Well played sir.

 A Cultural Eye-Opener

-Hopping back on the scooter, I kept driving into the hills passing via a few more temples and even a waterfall.
-After about 20 minutes of driving, I began loosing hope that I’d find any sign of the hill tribe.
+Hopping back on the scooter, I kept driving into the hills of Chiang Mai passing via a few more temples and even a waterfall.
+After about 20 minutes of driving, I began losing hope that I’d find any sign of the hill tribe.
 Not even the reliable maps.me had any indication.
-Eventually signs to the effect of “Hill Tribe” started to pop up indicating a turn-off ahead.
+Eventually, signs to the effect of “Hill Tribe” started to pop up indicating a turn-off ahead.

 After passing through a few smaller tribes, I arrived at the Karen tribes portion of the village.
 Immediately recognisable by the numerous golden rings adorned by the women.
 I tried my hardest not to stare, but couldn’t help but be fascinated at seeing the very people I had wished to meet since my childhood.
 Fascinated at how they lived their life, their values, self-preservation.

 Just for clarification, these women don’t actually have extended necks as the name and images might suggest.
-Its actually an incredible illusion.
-Its the women’s shoulders that are slopping downwards as a result of these rings, giving the illusion that the neck has grown.
+It’s actually an incredible illusion.
+It’s the women’s shoulders that are sloping downwards as a result of these rings, giving the illusion that the neck has grown.

 Following this incredible bucket list event, I was happy with my exploration of the hills.
-I decided to make my way back to the city, of which I had two options.
+I decided to make my way back to Chiang Mai ‘s centre, of which I had two options.
 1) Either drive back along the high-way I came 2) A much longer road that led deeper into the hills before looping back.
 Having the scooter, I just couldn’t resist.
 I Moto GP’d myself through the rain forest coated hills over twisting and winding roads passing numerous beautifully adorned temples with Jimi Hendrix and the Rolling Stones blasting through my headphones.
 Complete and utter fucking bliss.